Underground Rustlers

 Underground Rustlers is a 1941 American Western film directed by S. Roy Luby.
 The film is the eleventh in Monogram Pictures' "Range Busters" series, and it stars Ray "Crash" Corrigan as Crash, John "Dusty" King as Dusty and Max "Alibi" Terhune as Alibi, with Gwen Gaze, Robert Blair and Forrest Taylor.
-It's also known as Bullets and Bullion (US review title).
+It is also known as Bullets and Bullion (US review title).